JamesT94/JamesT94/README.md

 🎓 I'm currently learning data science and machine learning
 🛠️ I'm working on interesting refinforcement learning projects
-✔️ 2021 Goals: Gain more understanding and experience with advanced machine learning
+✔️ Current Goal: Gain more understanding and experience with advanced machine learning
 ⭐ Fun fact: I can solve a Rubik's cube in less than 30 seconds!

 ### Connect with me: